 While these may seem like common sense, we recommend you take the below into consideration to keep your trust accounts operating at optimum efficiency, and to ensure everything runs smoothly:

-- Reconciling is key – Your bank account transactions need to match your trust accounting software transactions.
+- Reconciling regularly is key – Your bank account transactions need to match your trust accounting software transactions.
 This demonstrates that you’re on top of everything, and that nothing has been missed.

 Want to know more about Property Tree's trust accounting abilities?
 Contact one of our experts by calling 1300 778 733, or by clicking here.